What exactly are ‘soft skills?

 I frequently find participants who have learnt the technical, ‘hard’ skills required for their role but who don’t have all the EQ skills required to be successful in their career.
 Or they already have some EQ talent but have come up against some issues they struggle to resolve.

 At the end of this six-day training they have the required skills.
 They transform themselves into inspiring leaders, and I see their careers take off and their relationships improve.

 Many of us are so accustomed to short courses where we simply sit and listen, that we may not perceive the value that comes from a longer course.
 The Power of Personal Change is a personal and a professional development programme.
 The learning is integrated, layered and built upon, expanding your skill set, day by day.

 This means that by the end of the course you’ve not only completed and learnt a body of knowledge, but you’re able to use it behaviourally back on the job, at home and socially.

 Such is the depth and breadth of learning

 Describing The Power of Personal Change as a deep, expansive and transformative experience makes it sound vague and unattainable!
 Yet those are the things people comment on most frequently.
-Take a look
+You can verify this for yourself.

 It would be worth your while reading the testimonials

-Participants often clearly identify their own concerns prior to taking the course, as well as how these were overcome.
+Participants often clearly identify their own concerns prior to taking the course, as well as how these were overcome with the learning they received.
 I’m sure you’ll be able to relate to at least one of them, especially if you’re considering this training course.